ringcentral/ringcentral-embeddable/docs/customize-redirect-uri.md

 # Customize Redirect Uri

-In implicit grant flow or authorization code flow, it will require a valid redirect uri that developer set in developers account.
+In authorization code flow, it will require a valid redirect uri that developer set in developers account.
 This app offers a default redirect uri option that you can use, https://ringcentral.github.io/ringcentral-embeddable/redirect.html.
 But it also allow to config redirect uri.

 ```js
 <script>